ibanezang/DBMegreat/README.md

 DB Megreat designed to be a very simplistic database migration tools with a simple json configuration file.
 DB megreat is created as a CLI command so you can integrate DB Megreat to your build pipeline to make sure your that database always up-to-date.

 ## How to use?
-You just need to create a configuration file with any name we like.
+You just need to create a configuration file with any name you like.
 For example create a file `db-megreat.json` with this content:

 ```
 {